-- How can you guarantee the safety of consumers given the results of the Southampton Study?
+- How can you guarantee the safety of consumers who consume synthetic color additives given the results of the Southampton Study?

-- Didn’t Europe conclude that these colors cause hyperactivity?
+- Didn’t Europe conclude that the "Southampton" colors cause hyperactivity?

 - What about the labeling of colors in Europe and the US?

-A. In the EU, colors are listed by name or E number and therefore are easily recognizable to a consumer.
-In the US, every color is listed by name, so the US already requires that colors are labeled in such a way as to allow consumers to make informed choices at the grocery store.
+In the EU, color additives are listed by name or E number and therefore are easily recognizable to a consumer.
+In the US, every color is listed by name in the ingredient list.
+Both methods allow consumers to make informed choices at the grocery store.

 - How can you justify the use of color additives?
 They don’t provide any health benefits!
 Why risk consumer safety?

-A. Colors provide benefits in foods.
+While they are not nutritional, color additives play an important role in food, and they do so without posing a health risk to consumers.
 The most important benefit is to indicate the palatability, or tastiness, of a product.
 Research has consistently shown that if foods don’t have the right color, people won’t eat them.

 - Why do we need to add color to foods?